 The fourth quinquennium (2020-2025), led by Professor Bernard Rachet, aims to describe how the interplay between patient characteristics and healthcare system components affect inequalities in cancer outcomes, and to quantify the impact of the interplay on cancer outcomes inequalities under a causal framework built with stakeholders and patient representatives.
 By identifying and explaining the mechanisms which generate the persisting inequalities in cancer care and survival, our research will suggest interventions and evaluate existing and suggested interventions in their ability to reduce inequalities.
 The evidence provided by our research will enable policymakers to address these inequalities through targeted interventions.

-Project team: Yuki Alencar, Aurélien Belot, Edmund Njeru Njagi, Camille Maringe, Sara Benitez Majano, Helen Fowler, Dimitra-Kleio Kipourou, Adrian Turculet, Manuela Quaresma
+Yuki Alencar, Aurélien Belot, Edmund Njeru Njagi, Camille Maringe, Sara Benitez Majano, Dr. Miguel Angel Luque-Fernandez, Matthew James Smith, Adrian Turculet, Manuela Quaresma